codelex-io/pro-cybersecurity-for-developers/README.md

   - [ ]  A10:2021-Server-Side Request Forgery
 - Some additional stuff:
   - [ ]  Risks of 3rd party code libraries
-  - [ ]  Web application attack methodology
+  - [ ]  API security
   - [ ]  Brief coverage of network attacks
-- ✨ Some more magik if we have time left ✨
+- ✨ Some more magic if we have time left ✨

 ## What's the plan
 As mentioned previously - not everything can be fully covered in such a brief timespan, so we will have to adapt and improvise.